Get access to everything we publish when you sign up for Outside+.

 To double your potassium and help prevent bloating.

 Rub 1 teaspoon olive oil on the inside of half cooked squash.
-Place 2 cups baby spinach, 1 chopped garlic clove, 1 cup marinara sauce, 2 ounces cooked and crumbled turkey sausage, and 2 ounces grated mozzarella cheese inside squash.
+Place 2 cups baby spinach, 1 chopped garlic clove, 1 cup marinara sauce, 2 ounces cooked and crumbled veggie sausage, and 2 ounces grated mozzarella cheese inside squash.
 Bake 15 minutes at 400 F.

 2. Exchange for tortillas in burritos